raspstephan/sugar-flower-fish-or-gravel/pyclouds/README.md

-Helper functions for cloud classification
+# Pyclouds module

+This module contains functions which come in very handy when working with the classification data.